Aishwarya-Raksha/File-structures-mini-project-on-indexing/README.md

 File structure mini project that reflects the objective of indexing(primary and secondary) on CSV files using python language.

 # Requirements
-a) Python 3.6
+a) Python 3.6 \n
 b) CSV, Pandas and time modules

+# Steps
 Download all the files into one folder.
 Open .py files and change the directory according to your system.
-Run the Fs-n file first.
+Run the Fs-n file first on your python editor to run the project.